yawitzd/DSI-NYC-1/projects/02-projects-capstone/part-05/readme.md

 - A slide deck (or interactive demo) presentation of 10-15 minutes, including:
   - Requirements listed above + relevant visuals
+- A slide deck presentation of 4 minutes for a non-technical audience.
+- A polished, 30-second elevator pitch
 - Presentations should be prepared for the end of Week 12.

 ---